BIGJRA/BIGJRA.github.io/rejuv.md

 |-----------|---|
 | Finneon   |100|

-Remember to to get Dedenne to continue Zumi’s quest.
+Remember to to get Dedenne to continue Zumi's quest.
 The next gym is fighting type, so most of these are going to be decent options for now.

 Head down the stairs and go up at the fork.
 Left of a red flower is a